The Osterman Weekend (film): Plot

-Osterman, Tremayne and Cardone arrive for the weekend, each having recently encountered difficulties engineered by the CIA in order to unsettle them.
-Consequently, the mood is tense.
-On the second night, Fassett sends a video feed to Tanner's dining room television, showing a clip about Switzerland that focuses on Swiss bank accounts and illegal financial manipulation.
-Virginia, Tremayne's wife, becomes furious, and Ali punches her in the face.
-Osterman tells Tanner that he's getting himself into something out of his depth, and everyone retires to their rooms.
-Soon after, Tanner's son discovers the severed head of the family dog in the refrigerator, but it turns out to be fake.
-Tanner has had enough and demands that his guests leave.
-Tanner confronts Fassett and insists he arrest the suspects.
-Fassett sends an order to the CIA guards to kill Osterman, who is an expert in martial arts and kills one of them barehanded.
+Osterman, Tremayne and Cardone arrive tense, after being spooked by CIA psyops that someone knows about "Omega".
+Fassett heightens tension through television video feeds focusing on illegal financial manipulation through banking in Switzerland.
+Ali punches Tremayne's wife Virginia for trashing John.
+Bernard tells John that he is getting himself into something out of his depth, and everyone retires to their rooms.
+Steve discovers the family dog's severed head in the refrigerator, but it is a fake.
+John has had enough and demands that his guests leave.
+John confronts Fassett and insists he arrest the suspects.
+Fassett orders his men to kill Osterman, but he is expert in martial arts and kills one of them barehanded.

-Cardone and Tremayne and their wives escape in Tanner's RV.
-Tanner confronts Osterman and assaults him.
-Osterman easily overpowers him and demands an explanation.
-Tanner says that he knows that Osterman and his friends are Soviet agents.
-Osterman dismisses the accusation and explains that they have been illegally sheltering money in Swiss bank accounts to avoid taxation, but insists they are not traitors.

-Fassett appears on the television and admits that he knows Osterman and his friends are only tax evaders.
-Fassett kills the Tremaynes and Cardones by remotely detonating an explosive device on the RV.
+Cardone and Tremayne and their wives escape in John's recreational vehicle.
+John confronts and assaults Bernard, but John is easily overpowered; Bernard demands an explanation.
+John tells Bernard that he knows his friends are Soviet agents.
+Bernard dismisses the accusation, explaining they only sheltered their money in Swiss accounts to avoid taxation, and insists they are not traitors.
+Via CCTV, Fassett admits Osterman and his friends are only tax evaders, then kills the Tremaynes and Cardones by remotely detonating explosives in John's RV.
 He sends his soldiers into the house to kill Osterman and Tanner.
 Fassett taunts Tanner during the attack on the house, revealing that Danforth authorized his wife's murder.
-Fassett offers to release Tanner's family if Tanner will expose Danforth on television.